Sally Kehoe: Personal

 Kehoe was born on 25 September 1986 in Toowoomba, Queensland.
 She went to school at Toowoomba Preparatory School before attending high school at St Margaret's Anglican Girls' School in Queensland and going on to study for a Bachelor of Business in Economics from the University of New England from 2006 to 2011.
-In 2012, she lived in Toowoomba, Queensland.
-Kehoe is 172 cm tall and competed at 75 kg.
+She then went on to complete a Masters lf International Fina ce from Deakin University from 2013 to 2016.

+Throughout her rowing career, Sally lived predominantly in Canberra as an athlete of the Australian Institute of Sport.
+However, for her final rowing years, she relocated to Adelaide to be coached by the South Australian Sports' Institute's head coach at the time, Jason Lane.

+After the 2016 Olympics, Sally returned to Australia to undergo significant back surgery.
+This ultimately was the end of her rowing career and she transitioned into a professional career at Macquarie Bank in Melbourne.

 Club and national career

-Kehoe rowed from the Sydney University Women's Rowing Club, competed in single sculls, double sculls, quad sculls and eight events and raced for Queensland at the national level.
+Kehoe rowed from the Sydney University Women's Rowing Club, competed in single sculls, double sculls, quad sculls, pair, four and eight events and raced for Queensland at the national level.
+Throughout her career, Sally has won over 30 national titles across all boat classes.

-At the Australian Rowing Championships in 2005, 2009, 2011 and 2013 she won the Nell Slater Trophy in the Interstate Women's Single Scull representing Queensland.
+At the Australian Rowing Championships in 2005, 2009, 2011, 2013 and 2014 she won the Nell Slater Trophy in the Interstate Women's Single Scull representing Queensland.
 At that annual Interstate regatta during the twelve-year period from 2005 to 2016, Kehoe was seated in the Queensland eight contesting the Queen's Cup on eight occasions (for seven 2nd places and one 4th) and rowed the single scull for Queensland on seven occasions.
 On four occasions at the Interstate Regatta she has raced in both the eight and the single scull on the same day.

-In 2011, she was prolific at the national level.
-At the National Regatta within the Australian Rowing Championships on West Lakes, South Australia she finished third in the single scull, first in the double scull, first in the quad scull and third in a first grade composite eight.
-Then in the Interstate Regatta she won the Nell Slater Trophy in the scull for Queensland and placed second in the Queensland eight in the Queen Elizabeth Cup.